Email fraud: Phishing

 Phishing is a type of social engineering where an attacker sends a fraudulent (e.g., spoofed, fake, or otherwise deceptive) message designed to trick a person into revealing sensitive information to the attacker or to deploy malicious software on the victim's infrastructure such as ransomware.
 Some spoof messages purport to be from an existing company, perhaps one with which the intended victim already has a business relationship.
 The 'bait' in this instance may appear to be a message from "the fraud department" of, for example, the victim's bank, which asks the customer to: "confirm their information"; "log in to their account"; "create a new password", or similar requests.
 Instead of being directed to the website they trust, they are referred to an identical looking page with a different URL.

 After entering their log-in details, their username and password is visible to the perpetrators.
 In many cases, phishing emails can appear to be benign - for example, a message prompting the receiver that they have a new friend request on a social media platform.
 Regardless of how innocent the message is in itself, it will always lead the victim to an imitation web page and false log-in prompt.

+In a study, researchers concluded that cognitive reflection and sensation-seeking tendencies are modest but significant predictors of susceptibility to phishing.
+Additionally, participants who were pressured to make quick email legitimacy judgments made more errors.